Williamsburg Colonial Christmas

 Walk Challenge: 1 2 3 4 5

 Travelers arrive from across the country today into Williamsburg/Newport News, a region known as America’s Historic Triangle.
-From the Williamsburg Airport (airport code PHF), you can arrange your own transfer to our hotel in nearby Colonial Williamsburg, where we begin 6 days and 5 nights of Christmas celebration that bring to life some of America’s most significant historical eras.
-Following a get-acquainted orientation this evening, feel free to explore the dazzling Yuletide sights and sounds of Williamsburg’s restored 18th century charms.
+From the Williamsburg Airport (airport code PHF), we’ll provide information on how you can arrange your own transfer to our hotel in nearby Colonial Williamsburg, where we begin 6 days and 5 nights of Christmas celebrations that bring to life some of America’s most significant historical eras.
+Following a get-acquainted orientation this evening, feel free to explore the Yuletide sights and sounds of Williamsburg’s restored 18th century charms.

 Jamestown Walk – 6 km, rated 1B

 We start our morning by traveling over 400 years back in time to the very roots of our nation’s story.
-With a walk through America’s first permanent English settlement at Jamestown, a newfound appreciation develops for our 17th century forbearers.
-Following this first of many historic strolls, a short journey ushers us into Jamestown Settlement, a living-history museum where our Colonial Christmas guided tour is enhanced by costumed interpreters.
-Enjoy the Settlement’s outdoor re-creations of a Powahatan Indian village, three 1607 ships, and the colonists’ fort before returning to our hotel for the balance of the afternoon.
-This evening, feel free to bundle up and explore the holiday scene in Colonial Williamsburg, where various optional activities await you.
+During a walk through America’s first permanent English settlement at Jamestown, a newfound appreciation develops for our 17th century forebearers.
+Following this first of many historic strolls, a short drive takes us to Jamestown Settlement, a living-history museum where our Colonial Christmas tour is enhanced by costumed interpreters.
+Enjoy the Settlement’s outdoor re-creations of a Powahatan Indian village, three ships modeled on the 1607 originals, and the colonists’ fort before returning to our hotel for the balance of the afternoon.
+This evening, feel free to get out and explore the historic holiday scenes in Colonial Williamsburg, where various optional activities await you.

-Colonial Williamsburg Walk – 5 km, rated 1A
+Colonial Williamsburg Walk – 5 or 10 km, rated 1A

 Yorktown Battlefield Walk – 5 km, rated 2B